pablodiste/data-store/README.md

 - `PostKey` is the key used to identify each request, in this example the id is used to distinguish between different entities.
 - `providePostsCRUDStore` creates the CRUD Store, we provide one method for each CRUD operation: `create`, `update`, `delete`, and `fetch`.
 We also need to provide a `keyBuilder` function used to generate a new key for the new stored data.
-- The cache in this case is a Room Dao with a query using the key provided.
+- The source of truth in this case is a Room Dao with a query using the key provided.

 The usage is simple: